Sona-Fathima12/VSDIAT-openlane/README.md

 the error is:
 ![41pic](https://github.com/user-attachments/assets/7683057d-4c64-494c-a50a-7020666ffb1f)

+### Lab challenge to find missing or incorrect rules and fix them
 then we will open the magic tool and execute the commands drc style drc(full) and drc check.
 ![42pic](https://github.com/user-attachments/assets/324d096b-2ab7-4af9-b14e-a46371e12873)